patrickjames242/in-memory-db-table/README.md

 reaction re-runs because the underlying observable state changed.

-## Real Usage Patterns From SchoolMate
+## Real Usage Patterns

-The scheduler feature in SchoolMate uses multiple tables together to represent a normalized client-side data graph.
-These examples are generalized from that usage.
+Multiple tables can be composed together to represent a normalized client-side data graph.
+These examples show common ways to use the library in that style.

 ## 1. Entity tables